Antigua and Barbuda: Etymology

 Antigua is Spanish for 'ancient' and barbuda is Spanish for 'bearded'.
 The island of Antigua was originally called Waladli by the Arawaks, and the Caribs possibly called Barbuda Wa'omoni.
 Christopher Columbus, while sailing by in 1493, may have named it Santa Maria la Antigua, after an icon in the Spanish Seville Cathedral.
 The "bearded" of Barbuda is thought to refer either to the male inhabitants of the island, or the bearded fig trees present there.
 The term Wadadli is a corrupted form of the original Arawak name, emerging from a misspelling in a popular 1970s song.
 The term is sometimes used in Antiguan and Barbudan Creole to refer to the island's original name.
 Aanteega an' Baabyuuda is the Creole endonym for the country, deriving from the English name.

 History

 Pre-colonial period

 Archaic-period hunter-gatherers called the Ciboney were the first culture present in Antigua and Barbuda.
-Carbon dating has established the earliest settlements started around 3100 BC.
+Carbon dating has established the earliest settlements started around 3700 BC.
 They were succeeded by the ceramic age pre-Columbian Arawak-speaking Saladoid people who migrated from the lower Orinoco River.
-They introduced agriculture, raising, among other crops, the famous Antigua Black Pineapple (Ananas comosus), corn, sweet potatoes, chillies, guava, tobacco, and cotton.
+They introduced agriculture, raising, among other crops, the Antigua black pineapple (Ananas comosus), corn, sweet potatoes, chillies, guava, tobacco, and cotton.
 Later on the Caribs settled the island.